 A parent’s guide to choosing the best outdoor baby swing and toddler swing for playground quality backyard fun at home.
-Pros, cons, qualitative reviews, and comparisons of 19 outdoor swings (and 10 swing styles) for your own backyard.
+Pros, cons, qualitative reviews, and comparisons of 20 outdoor swings (including multiple swing styles) for your own backyard + expert swing safety advice from a paediatrician.

-Whenever we hit a backyard play set or walk to the playground, my daughter instantly heads for the swings.
+Whenever we hit a backyard playground or walk to the playground, my daughter instantly heads for the swings in the swing set.
+While we had a baby swing for her indoors, for some reason she always loved the outdoor swing way more.

 From the time she was 6 months, she has LOVED being on a swing.

-Now that she’s a toddler, we push her back and forth to constant shouts of HIGHER, HIGHER!
+When she was a toddler, we pushed her back and forth to constant shouts of HIGHER, HIGHER!

-And I get it.
-An outdoor swing can provide the feeling of flying and freedom even for me.
+An outdoor swing can provide the feeling of flying and freedom… even for me.

 Adding a swing set or outdoor swing to your backyard is a great way to zhuzh up your at-home playground.
-And I’m here to help.
+And many of the swings I’ve included in this guide do double duty as an indoor swing and outdoor swing

-In this post, you’ll find a comprehensive guide to choosing an outdoor swing.
+In this post, you’ll find a comprehensive guide to choosing the best baby swing or toddler swing for your kids.

-- Objective comparisons of different outdoor swings for babies and toddlers
+- Objective comparisons of different swings you can use indoors and out.

-- Pros and cons of different swings, based on my subjective experience and opinions
+- Pros and cons of different swings, based on my experience and opinions

 - An independent test to drill down and compare brands